phpList/updater/README.md

 <pre> find . -type d -exec chmod 755 {} \; </pre>
 <pre> find . -type f -exec chmod 644 {} \; </pre>

-Permissions can be different from host to host.
+Permissions vary from host to host.
 To find the HTTP user check the Apache Server configuration files.
 You can view a file's ownership, permissions, and other important information with the ls command, using the -la option:

 <pre> ls -la file.php </pre>

-The default user and group for some Linux distributions are:
+The default Apache user and group for some Linux distributions are:

 - Debian/Ubuntu: www-data
 - Arch Linux: http